apache/datasketches-memory/docs/module-system.md

 #### org.apache.datasketches.memory

-In the `datasketches-memory-java11` maven submodule root, the following module declaration has been added:
+In the `datasketches-memory-java11` maven submodule source root, the following module declaration has been added:

 ```java